Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `Inline` component has been renamed to `HorizontalStack`.

-To rename `Inline` to `HorizontalStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration:
+To rename `Inline` to `HorizontalStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <Inline prop />